Living City Initiative

 - A builder purchases a derelict property for €75,000 and spends €25,000 on refurbishment (total cost €100,000).

 - Fully refurbished property is sold for €150,000.

-In addition, the builder will have to pass the Letter of Certification to the purchaser as proof that the house qualifies for tax relief under the scheme.
+The builder will have to pass the Letter of Certification to the purchaser as proof that the house qualifies for tax relief under the scheme.
 A person claiming relief under the scheme should be able to show that he/she has fulfilled all the relevant conditions and that he/she is entitled to the relief.
-The fact that the Letter of Certification is not in the name of the person who is claiming the tax relief is not an issue as its main purpose is to ensure that the refurbished/converted house meets certain standards, is within certain floor area limits and that the amount spent on carrying out the works appears to be reasonable.
+The fact that the Letter of Certification is not in the name of the person who is claiming the tax relief is not an issue as its main purpose is to ensure that the refurbished/converted house meets certain standards and that the amount spent on carrying out the works appears to be reasonable.

 Any sum which you have received or are entitled to receive, directly or indirectly, from the State, any board established by statute or any public authority must be deducted when calculating the qualifying expenditure for the purposes of the residential owner occupier relief.

 12. What does "expenditure incurred in a qualifying period" mean?